kushelgiriraj/YouTube_clone_HTML_CSS/README.md

-In this repo i am going to learn and build an simple amazon.com clone webiste using HTML, CSS and JavaScript
+In this repo i am going to learn and build an simple Youtube clone using HTML, CSS

 #Day 1
 HTML basics

+#Day 2-5
+CSS and HTML